-At December 31, 2023, the Company recognized a balance of 428 thousand euros under "Trade payables to group companies and associates" in the accompanying balance sheet, corresponding to the amounts owed to the group company Sonnedix España Services, S.L. for the additions to fixed assets relating to the improvements performed at some of the Company's photovoltaic power plants (Note 7).
+At December 31, 2024, the Company recognized a balance of 146 thousand euros (2023: 428 thousand euros) under "Trade payables to group companies and associates" in the accompanying balance sheet, mainly corresponding to the amounts owed to the group company Sonnedix España Services, S.L. for the additions to fixed assets relating to the improvements performed at some of the Company's photovoltaic power plants (Notes 7 and 16).